bayareawebpro/laravel-examples/testing-unit-requests.md

 #### Expectations

-- It will resolve rules from configured classes names.
+- It will resolve rules from configured class names.
 - It can guess a result by geo-coding the primary input.
 - It can auto-fill missing attributes from a local database (zip_codes).